Let's make this easy...

 Freedom.
 Our residents moderate the afternoon and they choose the topics that they want to learn more about.
 It's their chance to become better teachers and learners.

 Finally, an opportunity to let the creative juices flow.

 We can't forget our other educational experiences held off campus:

 Morning report--held daily from 8am to 9pm in both Lourdes and Kennedy Hospitals.
 Discussions are often hospital-based and moderated by the hospitalists or fellows.

 Hospital grand rounds--given weekly at varying times in both Lourdes and Kennedy Hospitals.
-Lecturers include attendings from both in and out-system from multiple disciplines, including medicine, surgery, and pediatrics.
+Lecturers include attendings from both in and out-system from multiple disciplines.